 - Memorize MPRE Key Words and Phrases

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 Most jurisdictions require that you pass the MPRE within a specified time frame before or after passing the bar exam.
-Check with your jurisdiction’s board of bar website for details.
+Check with your jurisdiction’s Board of Bar website for details.

 How difficult is the MPRE?